martijndoes/MMM-GPollen/README.md

   <tr>
     <td>days</td>
     <td>3</td>
-    <td>If the module is in table display mode this decides the number of days of forecase that are being displayed.</td>
+    <td>Number between 1 and 5.
+If the module is in table display mode this decides the number of days of forecase that are being displayed.</td>
   </tr>
   <tr>
     <td>zoomLevel</td>